drfricke/EV3-Robot/README.md

 Open desired file.
 File c.py is the most up-to-date file to use for experiments (06/19/19). (ex. 'python3 c.py')

+To upload a file from your computer to the EV3.
+Create a sftp (sftp robot@...) connection with the EV3 and use the 'put' command.

 # Using file c.py